UkoeHB/bevy_girk/USAGE.md

 A project using `bevy_girk` will end up with a number of distinct apps.
 Each of those apps may or may not live in separate binaries (more on that below).

 - **Game App**: A headless app with your core game logic (i.e. a 'single-threaded authoritative game server').
+Game messaging and state replication are done with `bevy_replicon` and `bevy_replicon_repair` using a `renet` server/client setup.
 - **Client App**: A GUI app connected to a game app, this is where users play your game.
 - **Backend**:
     - **Host Server**: A headless server app that manages connected users and lobbies.
+Networking uses `bevy_simplenet`.
     - **Game Hub Server**: A headless server app that receives game requests from the host server and runs game apps.
+Networking uses `bevy_simplenet`.
 - **User Client**: A GUI app that connects to, and interacts with, the host server (making/joining/starting lobbies).
 The app receives game start packages from the host server and launches client apps.
 It is also helps coordinate client app reconnects for ongoing games.